apized/apized.github.io/documentation.md

 [Micronaut](https://micronaut.io/) is the default underlying engine for apized.
 The micronaut advantages that make it our default choice is the reflection free approach which will drastically improve startup times.
-Apized is also fully compatible with native compilation, which means you can deploy light-weight ulta-performant native binaries.
+Apized is also fully compatible with native compilation, which means you can deploy light-weight ultra-performant native binaries.

 ### Spring Boot